-What spec is my car?
+Q: What spec is my car?

-When buying a car, it is important to know what the exact spec of the car is, so you can work out if it is the right car for you.
+A: When buying a car, it is important to know what the exact spec of the car is, so you can work out if it is the right car for you.
 You can check car details here to get the correct vehicle info and using that information, work out if it is what you need – fuel consumption data helps you plan your running costs, and bhp, engine size and performance figures can tell if the car is suitable for motorway driving, and whether it’s exciting enough for you.
-Dimensions are also important – it is big enough inside, and does it fit in your garage or parking space?
+Dimensions are also important – is it big enough inside, and does it fit in your garage or parking space?

-How do I check my car dimensions?
+Q: How do I check my car dimensions?

-The Parkers car specs pages are packed with data that covers everything you need to know about the dimensions of your car.
+A: The Parkers car specs pages are packed with data that covers everything you need to know about the dimensions of your car.
 You can check how long it is, to see if it fits in your garage, and how wide it is to get an idea of how manageable it is in town.
 A very useful dimension is luggage space, which is measured in litres.
 That might not seem logical – but the good news is that all cars’ boots are measured in litres and it means you can compare models in a consistent manner.

-How much horsepower does my car have?
+Q: How much horsepower does my car have?

-How to check my car performance
+Q: How to check my car performance

-Not everyone has access to a test track, so being able to know how fast it is usually comes down to visiting sites, such as this one, to find out.
+A: Not everyone has access to a test track, so being able to know how fast it is usually comes down to visiting sites, such as this one, to find out.
 There are some important benchmark figures that can tell you what your car’s performance is like – its 0-62mph time tells you how fast it is off the mark, while its maximum speed gives you a good indication of how easily it cruises on the motorway at the legal limit.

-What about a vehicle weight checker?
+Q: What about a vehicle weight checker?

-Knowing how heavy your car is might not seem like the most important factor in car ownership, but there are times when knowing its kerbeight (in kg or lb) is essential.
-Consider if you find yourself towing, knowing your car’s weight and alongside its towing capacity give you a good idea about how it’ll be when pulling a caravan or trailer.
+A: Knowing how heavy your car is might not seem like the most important factor in car ownership, but there are times when knowing its kerbweight (in kg or lb) is essential.
+Consider if you find yourself towing, knowing your car’s weight and alongside its towing capacity will give you a good idea about how it’ll be when pulling a caravan or trailer.